Freed Canadians return home after US-brokered Huawei deal | DW | 25.09.2021

 The detentions of the three individuals caused a tense diplomatic row between Canada, China and the United States.

 Western officials have slammed China for engaging in "hostage diplomacy" regarding the detentions of Kovrig and Spavor.
-The
+China was accused of holding the two men in custody in order to pressure the US and Canada into releasing Wanzhou.

 Chinese Foreign Ministry Hua Chunying has called the charges against Meng "fabricated" and accused Canada of being subservient to US interests.